Advocating for Better Kidney Care for All

 Courtney Gibson

-Courtney is 27 years old and was diagnosed with CKD and told she would need a kidney transplant when she was only 15 years old.
-A year later and after five months of exhausting hemodialysis treatments, Courtney received a deceased donor transplant in November 2012.
 Recently, she graduated with a Bachelors in Science in Applied Psychology focused on Human Behaviour at McMaster University – a goal that would not have been possible without receiving the gift of life from her donor eleven years ago!
-She knows firsthand how scary dialysis and transplant can be, which is why she has joined the PPC to improve access to transplant and make Transplant First a standard in kidney failure healthcare.
+She knows firsthand how scary dialysis and transplant can be, which is why she has joined the Patient Partner Coalition to improve access to transplant and make Transplant First a standard in kidney failure healthcare.

 Fiona Gilfillan

 Fiona spent most of her career in the High Technology and Health Sciences sectors, with MDS Nordion, Nortel and Newbridge.
 She worked in Government Relations, Business Development and Product and Marketing Management.
-She holds an Executive MBA from the University of Ottawa and an undergraduate degree from Carleton University.
+Fiona holds an Executive MBA from the University of Ottawa and an undergraduate degree from Carleton University.

 She has lived withT1diabetes for 54 years and received a kidney transplant from her brother in 1987 after one year of dialysis.
 Fiona has been involved in the charitable and not-for-profit sectors for many years.
 She served as Chair of the Board of the National Capital Region YMCA-YWCA.
 Other organizations include Hospice Care Ottawa and the Élisabeth Bruyére Hospital.
-She was Foundation Board Chair and was on the hospital Board of Directors.
-She has provided strategic advice to organizations such as OCRI (Ottawa Centre for Regional Innovation, now Invest Ottawa), The Canadian Museum of Science and Technology, NSERC (Natural Sciences and Engineering Research Council) and Algonquin College.
+She was Foundation Board Chair and was on the hospital Board of Directors, and provided strategic advice to organizations such as OCRI (Ottawa Centre for Regional Innovation, now Invest Ottawa), The Canadian Museum of Science and Technology, NSERC (Natural Sciences and Engineering Research Council) and Algonquin College.

-She became a member of the Transplant Ambassador Program in 2022 and enjoys her shifts in the dialysis and kidney clinic units at The Ottawa Hospital.
+Fiona became a member of the Transplant Ambassador Program in 2022 and enjoys her shifts in the dialysis and kidney clinic units at The Ottawa Hospital.
 She is an avid fly fisher and is a member of the Atlantic Salmon Federation, a charity dedicated to the conservation, protection and restoration of wild Atlantic salmon and their ecosystems.

 Lauren Herschel